 We’re heavily invested in Docker at Iron.io, where we’re using it for the deployment of all our APIs and apps, running other people’s code on our IronWorker infrastructure, local testing for our users, and delivering our new IronMQ v3 on-premise product.
 We also use it for development, here’s why and how.

 Here are a few of the reasons why you could/should use Docker for development.

 - Consistent development environments for your entire team.
-All developers use the same OS, same system libraries, same language runtime, no matter what host OS they are using (even Windows if you can believe it).
+All developers use the same OS, the same system libraries, and the same language runtime, no matter what host OS they’re using (even Windows, if you can believe it).

 - The development environment is the exact same as the production environment.
 Meaning you can deploy and it will “just work”.

 - If you’re having a hard time building something (by build, I mean compile), build it inside Docker.
 This primarily applies to developers using MacOS and Windows.